 To help you satisfy your craving for an abandoned Perth adventure, here are derelict or vacant sites that you can explore or photograph safely with no legal repercussions (hopefully)!

-The abandoned buildings in Perth, WA, that we will cover in this blog include a derelict equine theme park, animal research laboratory, refractory/quarry, underground factory tunnel, and a riding school.
+The abandoned buildings in Perth, WA, that we will cover in this blog include a derelict equine theme park, animal research laboratory, a refractory/quarry, underground factory tunnel, and a horseriding school.